2008 Northern Illinois University shooting: Condolences and tributes

 U.S. President George W. Bush speaks with University president John Peters via telephone from the White House to offer his condolences.

+Reactions came from all over the country, including President George W. Bush, Illinois Governor Rod Blagojevich, and U.S. Senator Barack Obama, among others.
+Singer Jon Bon Jovi expressed his condolences to the NIU community and canceled rehearsals at the NIU Convocation Center which were due to begin the day of the shooting.
+He and his band Bon Jovi were due to kick off the North American leg of their Lost Highway Tour.

 United States President George W. Bush, Illinois Governor Rod Blagojevich, U.S. Senators Barack Obama and Dick Durbin, and U.S. Congressman Donald Manzullo offered their personal condolences to NIU President John Peters and the university community in wake of the tragedy, as did many local communities and school districts, and a plethora of universities across the United States.

 The Chicago Blackhawks NHL franchise wore NIU Huskies decals on their helmets during their game on Sunday, February 17, 2008, versus the Colorado Avalanche.
 A moment of silence was also observed before the national anthem at the game, and the team wore the same decal during its next two games at the St. Louis Blues and at home against the Minnesota Wild.
 The Chicago Wolves of the AHL held an NIU night during which there was a moment of silence and NIU students were given the opportunity to participate during in game promotions.
 The Rockford Icehogs, also of the AHL, wore their red jerseys on the following Friday and Saturday night during the team's two home games at the Rockford MetroCentre, distributed red and black ribbons, had a 5 ft by 16 ft (1.5 m x 5 m) sign for people to sign, as well as encouraged fans to wear red to the game.

 During spring training, Chicago White Sox manager Ozzie Guillén and general manager Ken Williams sported NIU caps in tribute to the victims.
 For their 2008 season, the Chicago Cubs flew an NIU flag over the grandstands in the out field.
 Virginia Tech had a tribute with students wearing shirts saying "Hokies for Huskies".
 Students wore these shirts during their basketball game against Georgia Tech on February 23, 2008.

 Jon Bon Jovi offered his condolences in a Billboard magazine article after his band Bon Jovi was forced to cancel rehearsals slated to begin on February 14, 2008, at the NIU Convocation Center in preparation for the North American leg of the Lost Highway Tour.
 The Chicago-based Jam/Prog Rock band Umphrey's McGee played a benefit show at the Egyptian Theater on April 8, 2008, for the NIU Memorial Fund.
 The incident was also immortalized as the subject of a David Bowie song called "Valentine's Day" on the long-awaited comeback album of 2013, The Next Day.